Everything You Need to Know About Your ‘Continuing Disability Review’

 - If your condition has improved and it is found that you are able to work, DDS will schedule a date that your benefits will stop.

-- You do have the right to appeal a cessation of benefits decision.
+- You do have the right to In the event you disagree with a decision, you can appeal it.
+Appeals are common after the initial and reconsideration levels.
+More a cessation of benefits decision.
 If you need to appeal, it is likely that you will be required to present your case in front of an Administrative Law Judge.

 Likelihood of Losing Your Benefits

 Beneficiaries can and do lose their benefits as a result of a CDR.
 That being said, losing those benefits is unlikely.